psyreactor/simple-passenger-cookbook/README.md

 bundle exec rake integration:docker
 ```

+> Big thanks to https://github.com/zuazo/kitchen-in-travis for the Travis / Test Kitchen guide

 # Contributing

 Enhancements and bug fixes are appreciated!
 Remember, this cookbook is designed to be simple.